EU to add new requirement for Kiwi visitors in 2023

 Who will need to register?

-If you are from one of the EU's visa-wavier countries, such as New Zealand, Australia and the US, you will need an ETIAS to visit the Schengen area for short-term stays.
+If you are from one of the EU's visa-waiver countries, such as New Zealand, Australia and the US, you will need an ETIAS to visit the Schengen area for short-term stays.

 Any stay longer than 90 days will require additional documentation.